MemeLords1/CISC-3140/Lab #6/README.md

 ## Terminal Log Files/Task:

 #### Task 1:
-I made a Repository with the command line online and I called it Repo which I then make HelloWorld.java After I push and made the Repository I then moved HelloWorld into CISC-3140 folder which I store all my Labs and homework for CISC-3140.
+I made a Repository with the command line  and I called it Repo which I then make HelloWorld.java After I push and made the Repository I then moved HelloWorld into CISC-3140 folder which I store all my Labs and homework for CISC-3140.
 I then made a seperate folder for LAB #6 with git Init and moved HelloWorld.java into it.
 I Then Edit HelloWorld to print todays date and pushed it to my Repository.
 Task 1 folder shows the edited HelloWorld plus the Repository I Created.

 #### Task 2: